virtuozzo/cloudnet/README.md

 And finally seed the database with `docker run --env-file=.env --rm cloudnet rake db:seed`.
-This will add the available providers from your OnApp installation and an initial admin user with email 'admin@cloud.net' and password 'adminpassword'.
+This will add the available providers from your OnApp installation and an initial admin user with
+email: 'admin@cloud.net' and password: 'adminpassword'.

 You will then need to change the admin password and fill out the extra details for the providers that your installation is offering.
 For instance each provider needs a price per disk/cpu/memory.